 And while you're there, you can even enjoy a guided horseback ride through the scenic woods at Natural Valley Ranch.

 But if you want that more traditional hotel room, we have plenty of those, too.
 Here is the entire list of Hendricks County lodging options.
+We also have compiled a list of all Hendricks County hotels with indoor pools.

 Now that we have lodging squared away, let's take a look at all the fun you can have in addition to the aforementioned horseback riding at Natural Valley Ranch.